Toward a Complexity Classification of High-Temperature Bosons: Computational Tractability and Power-Law Clustering

 decays rapidly with the distance between the supports of any two local operators $O_X$ and $O_Y$.

-\paragraph*{Main results.---} We show that even long-range bosonic systems can be simulated efficiently on a classical computer.
+\paragraph*{Computational complexity for long-range bosons.---} We show that even long-range bosonic systems can be simulated efficiently on a classical computer.
 This finding, which stands in contrast to the expected difficulty of such problems, is rigorously established in our first main result. \begin{theorem} For the long-range Bose-Hubbard model defined by Eqs.~\eqref{lr_bose_hubbard} and \eqref{lr_condition} with decay exponent $\alpha > D$ on a finite lattice $V$.
-Denote $N=|V|$, then there exists a classical algorithm that, for any given precision $\epsilon>0$ and index $\theta>0$, computes an approximation $f_{\beta}$ satisfying $|\log \mathcal{Z}_{\beta}-f_{\beta}|\leq N^{-\theta}+\epsilon.$ at any fixed temperature above a threshold, $\beta\leq \beta_{c}=\mathcal{O}(1)$.
-The runtime of the algorithm is quasi-polynomial in the system size, given by \end{theorem} \begin{remark} The implicit constants in the $\mathcal{O}$-notation for the runtime depend on the chosen temperature $\beta$, threshold temperature $\beta_{c}$, the flexible index $\theta$ and model paremeters ($\alpha, D, g,\mu,U_{\min}$ and $U_{\max}$). \end{remark} The key to this algorithm is the insight that the partition function can be mapped to the partition function of a polymer model, whose convergence is controlled by an abstract cluster expansion~\cite{mann2024algorithmic,kotecky1986cluster}.
+Denote $N=|V|$, then there exists a classical algorithm that computes an approximation $f_{\beta}$ satisfying $|\log \mathcal{Z}_{\beta}-f_{\beta}|\leq 1/\operatorname{poly}(N)$ at any fixed temperature above a threshold, $\beta\leq \beta_{c}(\as, D, g, \mu, U_{\min},U_{\max})=\mathcal{O}(1)$.
+The runtime of the algorithm is quasi-polynomial in the system size, given by \end{theorem}

+The key to this algorithm is the insight that the partition function can be mapped to the partition function of a polymer model, whose convergence is controlled by an abstract cluster expansion~\cite{mann2024algorithmic,kotecky1986cluster}.
 Our main technical innovation is a method to satisfy the stringent Koteck\'{y}-Preiss convergence condition \cite{kotecky1986cluster} for this model.
 We achieve this by deploying the recently developed interaction-picture cluster expansion~\cite{tong2024boson}, combined with new techniques for bounding summations over desired clusters.
 A detailed proof sketch is provided at the end of this Letter, with the full derivation available in the Supplemental Material~\cite{sm}.